estebanmarinv/Pharmacy-Drug-Forecast/README.md

 ![alt text](CreateCSVsDB/DB%20design.png "Database")

 ### Web Site
-#### a) Includinding the Web Application Framework Django to build the Web Site and permit manages the information and produces reports, the directory Django contains the files to enable the environment.
+#### a) Including the Web Application Framework Django to build the Web Site and permit manages the information and produces reports, the directory Django contains the files to enable the environment.

 #### b) Dash Framework is integrated to Django to create the Dashboards with themes called layouts.
 The graphs are integrated with Plotly python structure code, in the directory dash_apps.